stuburger/yafl/packages/docs/docs/validation.md

 ### Using a `<FormError />`

-Since we've already covered `branchProps` and `useDelivery` as a method of value distribution let's look how to accomplish async validation by rendering a `<FormError />`:
+Since we've already covered `branchValues` and `useBranchValues` as a method of value distribution let's look how to accomplish async validation by rendering a `<FormError />`:

 <Tabs